JarnaChao09/Koffect/design_notes/async.md

 follow the control flow of the DAG).
 This would mean that senders/receivers sit somewhere in the middle of this mathematical spectrum leaning more towards the actor side.

-Koffect will adopt the methodologies of the CSP with the combination of dispatchers, asynchronous coroutines and channels.
+Koffect (as of writing) will adopt the methodologies of the CSP with the combination of dispatchers, asynchronous coroutines and channels.
 This methodology seems to be the most scalable and each part of the combination can be, at least in terms of implementation, completely dependent on the primitives of Koffect (with coroutines themselves being one of those primitives), while not sacrificing the flexibility in design.

 > NOTE: An assumption is made that senders/receivers will build a DAG call graph but cycles may be possible through the
 > combinators.
 However, by the nature of the design, this seems to be defined as undefined behavior (or may be entirely